Shopkit/docs/api/api.md

 For now there are only a few available methods.
 We will add more over time.

-If you have a suggestion, find a bug or something worth fixing, create an issue or a pull request on the **[Github repo](https://github.com/Shopkit/API-Docs)**.
+If you have a suggestion, find a bug or something worth fixing, create an issue or a pull request on the **[Github repo](https://github.com/Shopkit/docs)**.

+<small class="last-modified">Last Modified 12/03/2015 17:05:47 UTC</small>

 ### API Status